s3flsago/multi_task_assistant/README.md

-# language_practice_assistant
+# multi_task_assistant
-The language practice assistant is a telegram chatbot that can help the student to learn foreign languages.
+The *multi_task_assistant* supports the user in a variety of tasks.
+Currently, the assistant can be accessed via telegram.
+The framework is open to implement further assistants.

+### Currently implemented assistants:
+- `flat_finance_helper`: Supports in analyzing and splitting up costs from scanned shopping receipts.
+- `language_practice_assistant`: Helps study irregular verbs in foreign languages.

-# Development:
+## Development:
-`pip install -r requirements.txt`
+- `pip install -r requirements.txt`
-`. startup.sh`
+- `. startup.sh`

+## CI/CD:
+- The docker image is built and pushed via Github Actions.
+The image can easily be run in an Azure App Service

-# Testing:
+## Testing:
+- Run pytest

-# How to to run the assistant:
+## How to run the assistant locally:
-- Build docker image: `docker build -t language_practice_assistant:0.1 .`
+- Build docker image: `docker build -t multi_task_assistant:0.1 .`
-- Run the container: `docker run  language_practice_assistant:0.1 /bin/bash`
+- Run the container: `docker run multi_task_assistant:0.1 /bin/bash`

-# How to study:
+## How to study:
 - Launch telegram on your phone or desktop computer
 - create a bot with the Telegram "BotFather"
 - Say hello to the assistant to start the session.
 He will provide you with all necessary information.
 Happy learning :)

-# Example Usage
+### Example Usage

 ```plaintext
 User: Hi!